MohdArham/Arham-Minor-Project/README.md

 To run the website locally, follow these steps:

 1. Clone the repository to your local machine
-2. Set up a local server environment using XAMPP or similar software
+2. Set up a local server environment using XAMPP software
 3. Import the SQL database provided in the database folder
-4. Update the database connection settings in the config.php file
+4. Update the database connection settings in the all files containing `.php` file
-5. Launch the website by opening the index.html file in your web browser
+5. Launch the website by opening the `index.html` file in your web browser

 ## Configuration